prabhatkgupta/Artificial-Music-Synthesis/README.md

 ## Frameworks and Libraries Used:
 - Model is developed on Keras Framework.
 - For Pre-processing and Post-processing of Musical data, IPython library is used.

+## Note : The Music Files that are synthesised by the network are also uploaded.